archietech-ai/system-design/README.md

 <b>Exact NN </b> : Searching the entire embedding space and calculating the distance of query with other embeddings.
 The time complexy is high (N x D) where N is the number of comparisons to compare and D is dimention of each embedding.

+<b>Approximate NN </b>: Using an algorithm like LSH (locality sensitive hashing) to reduce the dimensions of points and group them in the buckets.
+This algorithm maps the points in close approximation to same bucket.